CharlyMannion/ThermostatSolo/README.md

 `ruby 'jasmine-standalone-3.5.0 (1)/server.rb'`
 * visit http://localhost:4567/index.html to view the Thermostat
 * visit http://localhost:4567/time.json to view the API
+* Open SpecRunner.html in your web broweser to see the tests:

 ### Challenge setup